 - 10 Year Limited Warranty

 The Zinus Ultima is an 8-inch memory foam mattress that delivers a firm feel with an individually pocketed coil system underneath a pressure-relieving foam layer.

 If you gravitate towards a more classic innerspring feel, this mattress might be a great money-saving choice.

-What is its best feature?
-The individually pocketed springs may feel like beds you remember growing up with, but the updated design offers a few key advances in coil technology.
-Coils that are pocketed conform better to your shape because they can compress individually, and this can also help to reduce motion transfer common in this kind of bed.
+- The individually pocketed springs may feel like the beds you remember growing up with, but the updated design offers a few key advances in coil technology.
+Coils that are pocketed conform better to your shape because they can compress individually, and this can also help reduce motion transfer, which is great for couples.

-Innerspring mattresses can be hard to move into your home and install in your bedroom if you have a lot of narrow hallways and staircases.
+- Innerspring mattresses can be hard to move into your home and install in your bedroom if you have a lot of narrow hallways and staircases.
 For your convenience and to reduce shipping costs, Zinus rolls their mattresses into easily transportable boxes that can be carried to your bedroom and easily placed on your bed frame.

-Modway Aveline 6” – Memory Foam
+Modway Aveline 6”

 If you are attracted to memory foam but worry about temperature regulation, you might look at the Modway Aveline from a furniture wholesaler that passes savings to their customers by selling direct-to-consumer online.